Da Game Is to Be Sold, Not to Be Told: Critical reception

 The album featured mostly No Limit artists and was a departure from Snoop Dogg's first two albums which were strictly West Coast.

-Unlike his two previous two studio albums, Da Game Is to Be Sold, Not to Be Told received generally negative to moderate reviews.
+Unlike his two previous two studio albums, Da Game Is to Be Sold, Not to Be Told received generally negative to moderate reviews with some noting it as one Snoop Dogg’s weaker albums.
 Q gave the album 3 out of 5 stars, saying, "Dogg's vocals can actually verge on the sublime....in glorious slow motion, and the undercurrent vibe is distinctly soulful."

-The Source gave it 3.5 Mics out of 5, saying, "[f]ew MCs from the West have ever gotten as much acceptance and acclaim from outside regions...
+Elliott Wilson of The Source gave it 3.5 mics out of 5, saying, "[f]ew MCs from the West have ever gotten as much acceptance and acclaim from outside regions...
 No Limit's latest soldier isn't trying to rock the boat with his third album... the vibrant vocalist is very happy to be with rap's top squad."

 Anthony DeCurtis of Rolling Stone gave the album 2 out of 5 stars, saying that Snoop's work lacked the confidence and originality displayed on his earlier albums.

+Music aggregator site Album Of The Year gives "Da Game Is to Be Sold, Not to Be Told" an average critic score of 42 out of 100, ultimately placing it as the lowest critic-rated album of 1998 on the site.

 Commercial performance

 Da Game Is to Be Sold, Not to Be Told debuted at number one on the US Billboard 200 chart, selling 520,000 copies in its first week.
 It is Snoop Dogg's third consecutive number-one album in the United States.
 In its second week, the album remained at top on the Billboard 200, selling 246,000 copies.
 The album spent five consecutive weeks on the top ten of the Billboard 200.
 The album was certified 2× Platinum on October 22, 1998.
-On November 18, 1998, the album had sold 1.7 million copies in the United States, ranking as the 39th best-selling album of the year.
-As of March 2008, the album had sold over 2 million copies in the United States, making it the second best-selling album by Snoop Dogg in the country, behind only Doggystyle (1993).
+On November 18, 1998, the album had sold 2.5 million copies in the United States, ranking as the 39th best-selling album of the year.
+As of March 2008, the album had sold over 4.4 million copies in the United States, making it the second best-selling album by Snoop Dogg in the country, behind only Doggystyle (1993).